 - You can play games like Grand Theft Auto v and Fortnite on 1080p smoothly.

 - As one of the best Raspberry Pi alternatives can emulate Nintendo 64, PS Portable, and Dreamcast titles, PS 2, and PS 3.

 If you consider the number of software compatibility, it can be referred to as the best single-board computer.
 It yields loads of power and is focused on minimizing the processing time to a considerable extent.
 This SBC is heavily popular for its amazing performance in retro gaming.
 It is also known as the Raspberry killer.

 Insights of ASUS Tinker Board

-- For graphics, it has built-in ARM Mali-T764 GPU, while 2GB of Ram ensures the rapid processing of the tasks.
+- For graphics, it has a built-in ARM Mali-T764 GPU, while 2GB of Ram ensures the rapid processing of the tasks.

 - 16GB eMMC serves the purpose of storage.
 HDMI-CEC and enhanced power management are also available.

-- You can get the output of the music using a smart 3.5mm Jack, and a library of software and OSes are available also like Raspberry.
+- You can get the output of the music using a smart 3.5mm Jack, and a library of software and OSes are also available like Raspberry.

 - Supports all the major operating systems like all the Linux Distributions, Android, and even Retropie.

 7. LattePanda Alpha